VitorApolonio/ePaint/README.md

 # ePaint to-do list

+- restructure the project to use React (would simplify making a new color picker)
 - use custom method for drawing lines to get rid of antialiasing
 - properly space out items in new canvas dialog
 - instead of quietly setting res to 100x100, inform user of this minimum when making a new canvas